luiscal4a/QuantumHack-QRM/README.md

 ### 1. Classical Baseline Modeling
 Several classical models are trained under identical conditions to establish a reliable reference:

-- XGBoost
+- XGBoost.
-- Random Forest
+- Random Forest.
-- Probabilistic linear classifier
+- Multilager percerption.

 All models share the same preprocessing pipeline and a strict train–test split.
 Evaluation is performed exclusively on the test set using metrics such as Accuracy, AUC-ROC, F1-score, and Gini coefficient.